jll63/refraction-article/README.md

 existed, they could *not* be the `times` function and the `Matrix` class from `module matrix`, as this would require a circular dependency between the two modules - something that D forbids by default.
-However, there is a `fun` symbol, and it aliases the function; thus the return type can be expressed as `ReturnType!(fun)`.
+However, there is a `fun` symbol, and it aliases to the function; thus the return type can be expressed as `ReturnType!(fun)`.

 All the aspects of the function are available piecemeal; for example: